 Hi Kevin, thanks for agreeing to do this.
 We just wanted to ask you some questions about the whole AMD situation to clear up the air and go on the record about the whole situation.
 Anshel: Hi Kevin, thanks for joining us.
 Could you please give our audience a little background about yourself and your company?
 Kevin: I am one of the three founders of ORIGIN PC along with Richard Cary and Hector Penton.
 Next month will be our four year anniversary, and my partners and I each worked at Alienware for over a decade.
 We are passionate about our love for building and supporting

-Anshel.
-Hi Gary, before we start the interview, where are you from and what company/companies do you own/represent?
+As a part of our SXSW coverage, we managed to reserve some time and interview one of most popular YouTubers, Mr. Gary Vaynerchuk.
+VRW: Hi Gary, before we start the interview, where are you from and what company/companies do you own/represent?
 Gary Vaynerchuk: I am the owner of Wine Library and started Vaynermedia with my brother.
 I am also invested in a few companies, but do not own them or have a controlling stake.
-A. Since you’re so heavily involved in social media and brand awareness what would you say are the most important things a new online business should consider when starting up?
-G: The big opportunity and position, native story telling.
-Do you understand the nuances of the platform that you?re on and are you native?
+VRW: Since you’re so heavily involved in social media and brand awareness what would you say are the most important things a new online business should consider when starting up?
+GV: The big

 Back in March we caught up with Tim Sweeney, the founder of Epic Games, to talk about the state of the game industry and to chat about what emerging technologies were most interesting as well as to talk about some technologies that aren’t even in games.
 If you’re interested in hearing one of the legends of the game industry give some really insightful thoughts, sit back and relax.
 There are certainly some great ideas and perhaps, one of the best has to do with PC gaming.
 After that interview we got a few really good takeaways, there is no doubt that a company like Epic